Vector Fields for Path Following on Lie Groups with Application in Robot Control: Vector Field in Matrix Lie Groups

 \subsection{An explicit construction for the EE-distance}

 The proposed vector field strategy was developed for any connected matrix Lie group.
-In this section, we define a path generating function \(\Phi\) and EE-distance function specifically for a class of groups known as \emph{exponential} Lie groups, which are among the most common in engineering applications.
+In this section, we define a path generating function \(\Phi\) and EE-distance function specifically for a class of groups that we call here \emph{special exponential} Lie groups, which are among the most common in engineering applications.

-A Lie group $G$ is termed \emph{exponential}\footnote{Note that there are at least two distinct concepts in the literature with the same name.
-For instance, an alternative definition is: the exponential map is a diffeomorphism \citep[p.
-63]{Onishchik1994}.} if the exponential map $\exp:\mathfrak{g}\to G$ is surjective \citep{djokovic1995exponential}, i.e., for each $\mathbf{Z}\in G$ the equation $\exp(\mathbf{Y}) = \mathbf{Z}$ has at least one solution $\mathbf{Y}\in\mathfrak{g}$.
-Examples of such groups include the special orthogonal group $\text{SO}(n)$ \citep[p.
-28]{Gallier2020}, the special Euclidean group $\text{SE}(n)$ \citep[p.
-42]{Gallier2020}, and the Heisenberg group $\text{H}$ \citep[p.
-75]{Hall2015}.
-Additional non-trivial examples can be found in \citet{djokovic1995exponential}.
-In contrast, examples of non-exponential Lie groups include the special linear group $\text{SL}(n)$ \citep[p.
-28]{Gallier2020}.